Final Top 25 National Rankings

-Who is New York's best?
+Who is Pennsylvania's best?
 You vote, you decide.

-Below are our nominees (and a poll for you to vote on) for New York's top high school boys basketball player - ever.
+Below are our nominees (and a poll for you to vote on) for Pennsylvania's top high school boys basketball player - ever.
 National players of the year, multiple Mr. Basketballs, NCAA National Champions and NBA MVPs, All-Stars and World Champions.
-New York's impact on hoops history is legendary.
+Pennsylvania's impact on hoops history is profound and historic.
 So too are the careers of those listed below.
 Which one takes the top spot?

 Pennsylvania's Top All-Time High School Boys Basketball Player

 Averaged 28 points and 18 rebounds a game as a senior when he was a Parade and McDonald’s All-American and led the Cedars to the state final.
 Finished with 2,226 career points, averaging 23.7 points per game over four years.
 Went to Kentucky where he was a two-time All-American.
 Drafted No. 1 overall in the 1984 NBA Draft by the Portland Trailblazers.
 Played 10 years in the NBA. * Kobe Bryant, Lower Merion (Ardmore) – 1992-1996